-More than 100 firefighters attend blaze at West London bakery
+More than 100 firefighters attend blaze at west London bakery

-Park Royal fire: 125 firefighters attend blaze at West London bakery
+Park Royal fire: 125 firefighters attend blaze at west London bakery

 More than 100 firefighters have attended a fire at an industrial bakery in west London.